 The property formerly occupied by Quest Diagnostics was purchased in late 2012. [ t ] TwiningProperties conducted an extensive four-year community outreach, including 5 open houses, over 25 community and public hearings, and over 1,100 community conversations.
 The project improved with input from many, forming a consensus for a Transit Oriented Development (TOD) residential community with 20% affordable and middle income apartments and retail shops.
-The City Council approved zoning with a 7:2 vote, and later, the Planning Board unanimously approved Special Permits, the last public approval needed before Building Permits.
+The City Council approved zoning with a 7:2 vote, and later, the Planning Board unanimously approved Special Permits.
+Building permits were issued in Fall 2017.

 - Marks entry to Central Square

 - Another 23 new units on Bishop Allen Drive

 - Shops, Restaurants & Food Vendors Line Sidewalks and Passageways

 - Moved parking underground / removed ugly garage

 - Retail activates passageways